| ETHIOPIAN REALITY: QUO

 taking the initiative to quash extremely adverse challenges to his

+leadership by very formidable leaders within the TPLF.
 There are those who dispute the fact that Meles

 and his TPLF forces did commit as much atrocities as Mengistu and